 Shonda teaches that research is a key part of keeping your story authentic.
 She resorts to the old-school ways of using books as a source for valuable information for research and recommends the same.

-This does not mean that steal from other people’s work, she says.
+This does not mean stealing from other people’s work, she says.
 Reading from multiple resources just helps you integrate more realism into the story.
 Agreed!
 She unapologetically sounds quite fond of the library.

 Some key points from this lesson were: